 The minor in screenwriting is designed for students in all disciplines who want to explore and develop skills in writing for film and television.

-Many students who pursue this minor are majoring in disciplines like cinema studies; media, society, and the arts; and theatre and performance.
+Many students who pursue this minor are majoring in disciplines like cinema studies, media, society, and the arts, creative writing, journalism, or theatre and performance.
 The skills developed in screenwriting complement a liberal arts education.

 Students interested in the minor must submit a completed Application for a Program of Minor Study.
 Upon admission to the minor, the student will be assigned a minor advisor from the screenwriting faculty.